ZarulHanifah/Rokubacteria/README.md

 To better the understand the ecology and diversity of Rokubacteria, we attempt to apply metapangenomics and phylogenomics using publically-available metadata.

 ### Disclaimer
 This analysis was meant as a practice.
-In the case if we are considering of publishing results using these data, we will inform the data generators beforehand.
+In the case if we are considering of publishing results using these data, we will inform the data providers beforehand.

 ### TODO
 - Attempt genome annotation using bakta